 To support CCN's PAWS FOR EMPOWERMENT Animal Advocacy Program, you can select the "Donate" button at the top of this webpage, or visit our PAWS GoFundMe page at:

 Established in 2011, the state- and nationally-recognized, award-winning PAWS FOR EMPOWERMENT program employs canine advocates in animal assisted therapy, legal advocacy, and courtroom accompaniment for survivors of intimate partner violence (IPV).
-Canine advocates, Penny and Ari, and feline advocate, Thea, provide sympathetic ears and support to help clients better express their emotions and facilitate healing.
+Canine advocates, Penny, Ari, and Rune, and feline advocate, Thea, provide sympathetic ears and support to help clients better express their emotions and facilitate healing.

 The PAWS program has evolved into a high successful service offering four distinct components, including: